NEW YEAR - EXPANDED PROGRAM!

 Training and First

-Scores are calculated as follows: Median score of three highest scores.
+Scores are calculated as follows: Median score of two highest scores.

 2024 USDF Recognized Show Rider Awards